Am I a Candidate for Dental Implants?

 People that smoke are at an increased risk of dental implant failure.
 The habit of smoking inhibits blood flow, so nutrients and oxygen do not get to the cells to make repairs and ward off infection.
 This could be disastrous for the tissues around the dental implant, which may mean the implant won’t integrate properly, ultimately failing.

 Proper Care is Required After You Receive Dental Implants

 Just because you have a prosthetic does not mean you should not have a good oral hygiene routine.
-You should ensure to take more care, particularly around the part of the dental implant that protrudes through the gums, making sure you floss and brush regularly, as well as visiting the dentist for routine dental exams and check-ups, as advised.
+You should make sure that you care for your dental implant, particularly around the part that protrudes through the gums, by making sure you floss and brush regularly, as well as visiting the dentist for routine dental exams and check-ups, as advised.

 Talk to Us Today!